-Memphis man killed by marshals was excited by new fatherhood
+Memphis man killed by U.S. marshals was a new father, wanted for felonies

 According to his Facebook profile, Webber had graduated from Memphis Central High School.
 His father said he had planned to take classes at the University of Memphis in August.

-Reporting by Gabriella Borter in New York; Editing by Frank McGurty, Steve Orlofsky and Susan Thomas
+Reporting by Gabriella Borter and Jonathan Allen in New York; Editing by Susan Thomas and Matthew Lewis